ksatohds/nmfkc/README.md

 ## Example

-Five datasets are used in examples.
+Six datasets are used in examples.
 1. iris
 2. basketball players and statistics
+3. data_corpus_inaugural
-3. CanadianWeather
+4. CanadianWeather
-4. PimaIndiansDiabetes2
+5. PimaIndiansDiabetes2
-5. mcycle
+6. mcycle

 ### 1. iris
 ``` r